rae0924/stm32f446xx-linux/README.md

 * A text editor

 ## Flashing
 You can flash using GDB if you have a built-in USB debugger on your STM32 device.
-You can also make a .bin or .hex file from the .elf file to flash directly onto a
+You can also probably make a .bin or .hex file from the .elf file to flash directly onto a
 MCU using the `st-flash` command.

 1. In a terminal, start a GDB server: ``st-util``.